 A great way to learn more about the UC Davis Teacher Credential/M.A. program is by attending a Credential Information Session.
-Sessions are typically conducted twice per month, from September to May with some exceptions.
-Unless noted all sessions are held in Room 174 of the School of Education Building.
+Sessions are typically conducted August to June.
 Plan to park in Parking Lot 5 for Information Sessions!

 During the session we will discuss the following topics: